 Creativity - 10 Skills To Future Proof Yourself

-We recently published a post on 10 skills the World Economic Forum says will be important to stay relevant in the future world of employment.
+We published a post on 10 skills the World Economic Forum says will be important to stay relevant in the future world of employment.

 In this post, we will be focusing on the first of those skills mentioned: creativity.